cmu-sei/crucible/docs/cite/index.md

 7. **Modifiers**: If enabled, this value is used in calculating the Scoring Category score.
 Depending on how the equation is written, the modifier can be used to add, subtract, multiply and/or divide within the equation.
 8. **Modify-Level Permission**: Can view and edit the team score.
 9. **Moves**: A defined period of time during an exercise, in which a series of injects are distributed for users to discuss and assess the current incident severity.
+10. **Observer Role**: Individuals who are tasked with impartially and objectively monitoring teams during an exercise.
-10. **Roles**: Provide a set of responsibilities assigned to a user during an exercise.
+11. **Roles**: Provide a set of responsibilities assigned to a user during an exercise.
-11. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
+12. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
 Additionally, the category has a weight which will multiply the score obtained.
-12. **Scoring Model**: Tool used to assign a comparative value, takes into account the totality of the data points, their relative weights, and the scores for each of their range values.
+13. **Scoring Model**: Tool used to assign a comparative value, takes into account the totality of the data points, their relative weights, and the scores for each of their range values.
-13. **Scoring Options**: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
+14. **Scoring Options**: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
-14. **Submission**: Act of providing a score or response for an evaluation in relation to an incident presented during the current move.
+15. **Submission**: Act of providing a score or response for an evaluation in relation to an incident presented during the current move.
-15. **Submit-Level Permission**: Can view, edit, and submit the team score.
+16. **Submit-Level Permission**: Can view, edit, and submit the team score.
-16. **Team Types**: Types of teams available to be assigned to different teams with similar characteristics during an exercise.
+17. **Team Types**: Types of teams available to be assigned to different teams with similar characteristics during an exercise.